About Us

 He has also realized a long career in city planning, believing that healthy and livable cities are good for people and nature.
 He is an advocate for urban design that creates opportunities for people to connect with nature at every scale, from the individual building to neighborhoods, cities and regions.

-Dan practices as a forest therapy guide in the greater Seattle area.
+Dan is certified as a forest therapy guide through the international Association for Nature and Forest Therapy.
 He leads individuals and groups on nature encounters through an approach that is gentle, sensory, and relational, with the understanding that encounters with nature can be transformational in ways that are hard to predict but very real.
 He is also a visual artist, with a painting practice that explores nature in a changing world.

 About Your Guide, Dan Stroh